bcgov/ols-geocoder/docs/src/content/docs/batch-geocoder/data-preparation.md

-# Preparing your Address File for Batch Geocoding
+---
+title: "Preparing Your Address File"
+description: "How to format address lists for batch geocoding."
+---

 The [*Address List Editor*](https://bcgov.github.io/ols-devkit/ale/) can handle a list of up to one thousand addresses.
 For larger lists, use the [*Batch Geocoder*](https://apps.gov.bc.ca/pub/cpf/secure/ws/apps/geocoder/multiple/).